The way to avoid performance problems when implementing a federal-level information system

 See our case studies to have detailed information about the projects we have worked on.
 Take deep into the tasks we managed to solve and implemented solutions.

 From the very start of the project, we have been writing the methodology and preparing load testing facilities (LTF) in parallel.
 LTF are capacities that will generate load and to test them sufficiently, it was necessary to estimate the throughput of an individual load station.
-This stage was needed to calculate the number of load stations required to supply the target load.
+This stage helped to calculate the number of load stations required to supply the target load.

 The next possible reason for the throughput limitation was the network channel itself (in load scripts there was a large number of web statics).